montagejs/frb/README.md

     the value is false and the value does appear in the collection one or more times, the binder uses the `delete` or `remove` method of the collection to remove all occurrences of the sought value.
+-   An "if" binding observes the condition and binds the target either to the consequent or alternate.
+If the condition is null or undefined, the target is not bound.

 If the target expression ends with `.*`, the content of the target is bound instead of the property.
 This is useful for binding the content